keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [There's a whole set of entries as people as stones](https://gravitys-rainbow.pynchonwiki.com/wiki/index.php?title=Stones)

-[Even the diving into the toilet and the *ahem* scene that got it denied a Pultizer prize makes sense in this framework.
+[Even scatological, the diving into the toilet, the toilet ship, and the *ahem* scene that got it denied a Pultizer prize makes sense in this framework.
 People are the preterite dung of the Earth, the coal-tar and oil, the stone souls.
 And the elect consume the others to annihilate everything and leave (Bilcero ["white"] and the rocket)]

 >  In any case, he remembers the Slothrop surveillance being assigned to a newly created “Sparte IV” [Section 4] under Vermittlungsstelle [placement office] W.